 The Melting Pot Approach

 The idea is just to not put the cream directly on the heat source, to avoid overheating it.
 Heat the cream until it starts to simmer, and a thick skin starts to appear on top.
 Then, remove it from the heat.

 Continue to stir until your chocolate chips melt.
-I’s okay if it’s not perfectly smooth.
-You may still have some little bits of chocolate and that’s just fine.
+It’s okay if it’s not perfectly smooth.
+You may still have some little bits of chocolate and that’s fine.
 It will continue to melt in the oven.

 After stirring your chocolate and cream together, stick it in the freezer for about ten minutes, just so it is able to cool down a bit.
 Once it’s cooled, it will thicken more easily.

-Use a hand-mixer (affiliate link) to whip the chocolate/cream mixture first until it starts to bubble.
+Use a hand mixer to whip the chocolate/cream mixture first until it starts to bubble.
 Then you can add your sugar and cocoa powder with the hand mixer on low.
 You’ll notice it thickening up a bit.

 Go ahead and put away that hand mixer!
 It’s time for the spatula.
 Use the spatula to fold in your extract and egg, as to not over-beat your egg.